Abdel Nader

-Abdel Rahman Nader (عبد الرحمن نادر; born September 25, 1993) is an Egyptian-American professional basketball player who last played for the South East Melbourne Phoenix of the Australian National Basketball League (NBL).
+Abdel Rahman Nader (عبد الرحمن نادر; born September 25, 1993) is an Egyptian-American former professional basketball player.
 He played college basketball for the Northern Illinois Huskies and the Iowa State Cyclones before being drafted by the Boston Celtics with the 58th overall pick in the 2016 NBA draft.
 Nader has also played for the Oklahoma City Thunder.
+He is one of two Egyptian-born players to play in the National Basketball Association (NBA), the other being Alaa Abdelnaby.

 Early life

 Born in Alexandria, Egypt, Nader started his career at Maine East High School, before transferring to Niles North.
 He averaged 23.8 points, 8.6 rebounds and 2.8 assists per game as a senior at Niles North and led the Vikings to a 24–6 record and their first sectional championship and Central Suburban League titles in the school's 47-year history.
 He garnered First Team All-State honors from the Chicago Tribune, earned Chicago Sun-Times Class 4A Second Team All-State recognition, and named to the ESPN Chicago All-Area team.